System Requirements and Compatibility

 CONFIG_NETFILTER_NETLINK_QUEUE_CT, CONFIG_NETFILTER_XT_MARK.

-The set of required options from the specified list can depend on the used OS version kit.
+The set of required options from the specified list can depend on the relevant OS version.

-To ensure the correct operation Dr.Web for UNIX Internet Gateways, open the following ports:
+To enable the correct operation of Dr.Web Gateway Security Suite, open the following ports:

 Purpose